duarteocarmo/duarteocarmo.com/content/posts/41-down-from-the-cloud.md

 Every application will run inside its own containerized environment.
 To ensure this doesn't get overly complicated, I went with `docker compose`.
 Why not Kubernetes you may ask?
 Because I have other things to do.

-Inside the server, this is what is look like:
+Inside the server, things look a little something like:

 ```bash
 |-- Caddyfile <- more on this later